Jever: Geographical location and neighbouring municipalities

 Jever is situated in Jeverland, part of the north-eastern part of the East Frisian peninsula, and is located near the coast of the North Sea in Lower Saxony, some 15 kilometres west of Wilhelmshaven and Jade Bight.
 Jever borders the municipality of Wangerland to the north, the town of Schortens to the east and south, and the town of Wittmund to the west.
 In the southwest, Jever briefly borders the East Frisian municipality of Friedeburg.

 Urban structure

 Since the local government reorganization of 1972, the town consists of the core town of Jever, into which the previously independent suburban area of Jever had already been incorporated in 1844, as well as the districts of Moorwarfen, Rahrdum, Cleverns, Sandel and Sandelermöns.

 Geology

 The town is situated on a flat tongue of the Oldenburg-East Frisian geest, which rises 7 to 8 metres above the surrounding flat marshes of the Wangerland.
 The foothills were formed by sand deposits during the Ice Age.
 The Cleverns district is a typical landscape with a geest culture, which can be seen in the wall hedges.
-Towards the town border with Schorten, Jever has bogs which are protected under conservation.
+Towards the town border with Schortens, Jever has bogs which are protected under conservation.